Multi-pathogen situational assessment and forecasting of respiratory disease in Aotearoa New Zealand: Results

-Figure \ref{fig:scores} shows the mean CRPS as a function of the forecast time horizon, averaged over all origin dates.
-The CRPS can be interpreted as a measure of the relative difference between the probabilistic forecast distribution and the subsequent data point, i.e. smaller CRPS indicates better forecast accuracy.
-Most forecasts showed a trend of increasing mean CRPS with time horizon, indicating that as expected, forecasts tend to be less accurate at longer time horizons.
-Overall, the forecast for SARS-CoV-2 (Figure \ref{fig:scores}a, blue) cases had the lowest mean CRPS (between 0.1 and 0.35).
-The forecast for SARS-CoV-2 hospitalisations (Figure \ref{fig:scores}a, red) performed had a higher CRPS and showed signs of weekly periodicity with spikes at time horizons of 3, 10, 17 and 24 days.
+Figure \ref{fig:scores} shows the mean CRPS for each forecast target as a function of the forecast time horizon, averaged over all rounds.
+The CRPS can be interpreted as a measure of the relative difference between the probabilistic forecast distribution and the subsequent data point, i.e. smaller CRPS indicates better forecast performance.
+For most forecast targets there was an increasing trend of mean CRPS with time horizon, indicating that as expected, forecasts tended to perform worse as the time horizon increased. {\hl Overall, the forecasts for SARS-CoV-2 cases (Figure \ref{fig:scores}a) cases had the best CRPS (mean 0.25).
+The forecast for SARS-CoV-2 hospitalisations (Figure \ref{fig:scores}b) had a higher CRPS (mean 0.39) and showed signs of weekly periodicity with spikes at time horizons of 3, 10, 17 and 24 days.
 This could be due to a day-of-the-week effect that was not fully captured by the model, or due to historical revision of data primarily occurring on the same day of the week.
+Influenza had the worst CRPS of the four targets (mean 0.45), while RSV was intermediate (mean 0.32).
+The fact that forecast coverage was somewhat higher than the nominal interval coverage at the 50\% and 95\% level for all four targets (see Supplementary Table S1) suggests that the forecast model is overly conservative in its uncertainty quantification, which will contribute to poorer CRPS scores. }